2010 - The Year of 101 New Adventures

 86. Try to regain self-control when inebriated, eliminating douchiness.

-87. Buy a new phone, preferably the Google Nexus One.
+87. Buy a new phone, preferably the

 88. Successfully manage an extracurricular organization on campus.